A Power Tool Wall – The Ultimate Power Tool Storage Idea

 It seems that we have started a trend.
 A power tool storage revolution, perhaps.
 We bring you: The Power Tool Wall.
 But how do you hang power tools on a wall?

-Back in November 2019, we created a video on one of our most epic projects to date.
+Back in November 2019, we created a video of one of our most epic projects to date.
 A Makita power tool wall.
-As of writing this, that video has been viewed by over 1.5 million people.
-Ever since we’ve been seeing huge sheets of foam flying out of the warehouse doors.
+As at the time of writing, that video has been viewed by over 1.5 million people.
+It seems many of us have been looking for that dream power tool storage solution Ever since we’ve been seeing huge sheets of foam flying out of the warehouse doors.
 Better yet, people have been sharing their amazing creations with us on Instagram.

 After seeing the perfect place to slot a power tool storage wall in, we decided to use all of the Makita tools we have in the workshop.
 We wanted to create something that was practical, but visually striking.